polina-c/genui-panel/README.md

 Demo version is hosted on polina's account: https://genui-panel.web.app/

-To deploy ask @polinach to give you permissions or to run:
+To deploy ask @polinach to make you contributor.

+IMPORTANT: switch to Flutter stable, because it is what firebase supports.

+Run:

 ```
 firebase deploy